mohsinkhn/AV_ships_dl/README.md

 ## Analtics Vidhya - Game of Deep Learning

 ### Problem:
-The objective was to classify maritime vessels images into 5 different categories a.k.a.
-Cargo, Tanker, Millitary, Cruise and ___.
+The objective was to classify maritime vessels images into 5 different categories.

 Roughly 6K images were provided for training with uneven distribution aross classes.
 Test set has around 2K images wth distribution of classes similar to test set.